 You can integrate Zoho Books with lots of apps from Zoho’s own suite, as well as third-party apps.
 It can help you issue invoices, sort expenses, and track inventory.
 Zoho Books is part of an overall suite of cloud-based software – other apps include Zoho Invoice and Zoho Expense, although there isn’t a payroll feature yet for the UK.

-Zoho Books can also connect to your bank account for real-time updates on cashflow.
-Prices start at £6 a month.
+Zoho Books can also connect to your bank account for real-time updates on cash flow.
+Prices start at £10 a month, with the option to have a free trial before you buy.
 Zoho Books is Making Tax Digital compatible.

 Benefits of cloud-based FreshBooks include the user-friendly interface and lack of jargon.
 It’s designed for freelancers and small businesses with basic accounting needs, so it focuses on things like invoicing and expense tracking.
 It integrates with apps like PayPal and Zendesk.

-FreshBooks starts at £11 a month for its 'Lite' package.
+FreshBooks starts at £11 a month for its 'Lite' package, although this is sometimes reduced for the first three months.
+It also offers a free trial, so you can see if it’s right for you.
 FreshBooks says its packages have everything you need to stay compliant with Making Tax Digital, so check it suits your needs.
-They also offer some useful resources for businesses, such as this free invoice template.

 Sage is a big enterprise software provider, but Sage Business Cloud Accounting is its cloud accounting software offering for small businesses.
 It can help you with everything you’d expect, like invoicing, cashflow, and payroll.